eric-downes/20sq-blog/_posts/2024-12-01-issuance-fundamentals.md

 macroeconomics, specifically how changing issuance impacts these questions.
 We will publish several blog posts on this topic:

-0. Basics of applying System Dynamics to Ethereum
+0. Basics of applying Dynamics to Ethereum
 1. (This post) Will reducing issuance avoid Runaway Staking?
 2. Will reducing issuance avoid Governance Centralization?
 3. Other Levers besides Issuance, and a means of evaluating levers.